Gering football loses on the road in McCook

 The Bulldogs finished with 33 yards passing and 173 yards rushing.
 Of those 173 yards, 138 of them came from Gartner on four carries.

 “We’ll watch film and devise a game plan as a staff.
-Last year, they gashed us on the ground and they’re a ground to ground kind, they pitch with a lot of misdirections,” O’Boyle said about his next opponent.
+Last year, they gashed us on the ground and they’re a ground to ground kind.
+They pitch with a lot of misdirections,” O’Boyle said about the Bulldogs' next opponent, the Mitchell Tigers.
 “We’ve got to create more physicality and it’s tough to do because we are banged up in practice.
-We’ve just got to get tougher mentally and that’s something that we need right now but it takes a little bit of time to develop that.”
+We’ve just got to get tougher mentally and that’s something that we need right now, but it takes a little bit of time to develop that.”